Respiratory Disease Classification and Biometric Analysis Using Biosignals from Digital Stethoscopes: Conclusion

 \section{Conclusion}

-Our study introduced a framework to train classification models using audio signals from auscultation techniques.
-Utilizing the ICBHI17 respiratory sound database, we extracted relevant biosignals via EMD and spectral analysis.
-Our binary model achieves balanced accuracies of 87\% for patient identification, and 72\% for specific conditions like pneumonia and COPD.
-Despite dataset imbalance, the model exhibits robust differentiation, reflected in high ROC AUC scores in multi-class tasks.
-Additionally, we estimate age, sex, and BMI from the same acoustic data, potentially improving stratified models.
+Our study introduced a framework to train classification models using audio signals obtained from auscultation techniques.
+Utilizing the well-known ICBHI17 respiratory sound database~\cite{rocha2018ICBHIDatabase}, we extracted clinically relevant biosignals from acoustic data using EMD and spectral analysis techniques.
+A unique aspect of our study is the extraction of physiological-related features from these biosignals, offering additional insights into health status beyond traditional audio-based features.
+Our binary model achieves balanced accuracies of 89\% for patient identification and 72\% for categorizing specific conditions such as Pneumonia and COPD.
+Despite the heavy imbalance of the dataset, the model still demonstrates robust differentiation capabilities, reflected by the confusion matrices in binary and multi-class tasks.
+Uniquely, we show that using the same acoustic information we can also estimate age, sex, and BMI.
+Automatically determining this biometric traits could potentially pave the way for stratified, specific, more accurate models.
 We believe that our method constitutes a significant step toward developing unobtrusive, portable, and precise diagnostic tools, with immediate implications for managing respiratory diseases, although future work should focus on proper clinical validation in more varied settings.